pixl8/Preside-CMS/README.md

 ## Code of conduct

 We are a small, friendly and professional community.
-For the erradication of doubt, we publish a simple [code of conduct](https://github.com/pixl8/Preside-CMS/blob/stable/CODE_OF_CONDUCT.md) and expect all contributors, users and passers-by to observe it.
+For the eradication of doubt, we publish a simple [code of conduct](https://github.com/pixl8/Preside-CMS/blob/stable/CODE_OF_CONDUCT.md) and expect all contributors, users and passers-by to observe it.